 There are specific targets that you need to identify and then determine the best way to hit them.

 But remember that the one true fact that you can rely on is change.
 Nothing really stays still in the digital world so you need to be on a constant review and improvement path.
 There are new tools that can be effectively used that become available so testing new marketing tactics can lead to quick results.
-For example organisations like Dynamic Creative can assist you in building and implementing a plan.
+For example organisations like Online Marketing Gurus can assist you in building and implementing a plan.